-Motherhood can be draining, exhausting, tiresome, and frustrating, but times of bonding and mothering are precious blessings.
-Smiles, laughter, first words, first steps—there are so many things that you will want to be there to experience.
+Motherhood can be draining, exhausting, tiresome, and frustrating, but children are a blessing.
+Smiles, laughter, first words, first steps—are precious and joyful times.
+There are so many things that you will want to be there to experience.
 Watching your child grow and learn are moments that can never be regained.
 Children are not only a stewardship given to us from God, children are also a gift from God.
 Enjoy the blessings that your children are, and the blessings that your children give to you.

 May the Lord bless you as you are a mother to your children.